Welcome to the Department of Economics from the Director of Graduate Studies (Taught Degrees)

 At the end of your programme, you should be able to read and understand research papers and articles in academic journals, build simple theoretical models, initiate your own empirical research and evaluate its findings.
 The emphasis is on doing real economics, as well as demonstrating knowledge.
 You should be fully prepared for, and have the skills and confidence to engage in, professional work as a research economist, including being able to initiate your own exploration of economic questions.

 This Handbook is intended as a reference guide for all MSc students who are based in Economics, covering all aspects of the programmes.
 We have included web addresses to show you where further information is available on our website.

-If, after reading this Handbook, you have any queries, then please feel free to contact the Postgraduate Office in Room S0.89 or email firstname.lastname@example.org.
+If, after reading this Handbook, you have any queries, then please feel free to contact the Postgraduate Office by emailing firstname.lastname@example.org.